Maryborough Military & Colonial Museum

 Then again, when he transferred to Gin Gin, they became heavily involved in the social life of the area and Mary played for her church and local concerts.

-She is still a church organist in Maryborough and although now having no piano at home, she plays voluntarily for organisations, as well as our Museum.
+She is still a church organist in Maryborough and although now having no piano at home, she plays voluntarily for organisations, as well as our museum.

 Carolyn Grevell

-In the 60's Carolyn performed for Maryborough radio station 4MB in a 4 piece band called the 'Red Robins'.
+In the 60s Carolyn performed for Maryborough radio station 4MB in a 4 piece band called the 'Red Robins'.

-They played for balls and weddings, and the Hockey Association 250 clubs up to the early 1980's.
+Later, husband Glen joined with his guitar, the band being called 'Touch of Brass'.
+They played for balls and weddings and the Hockey Association 250 clubs up to the early 1980s.

 Carolyn hadn't touched a piano for 9 years previous to the opening of the museum, when she was asked if she would play.
-She thoroughly enjoys playing her music and meeting all the people who pass through the Museum.
+She thoroughly enjoys playing her music and meeting all the people who pass through the museum.